-Tahiti may not have the prettiest beaches in French Polynesia, but it does have some of the best hikes in the territory and perhaps in the entire South Pacific Islands.
-Most hikes require a guide as trails are either dangerous or unmarked.
+While Tahiti does not have the prettiest beaches in French Polynesia, it is home to some of the best hikes in the territory and perhaps in the entire South Pacific Islands.
+Some hikes require a guide as trails are either dangerous or unmarked.
 For guided hikes in Tahiti, reach out to Olivier Lenoir from ‘Ia ora na Tahiti Expeditions’.
 He’s the closest thing I’ve found to a real Tahitian: in touch with nature, super knowledgeable about Tahitian culture, and never wearing any shoes (plus he speaks excellent English).
 He is a two-time Mr. Tahiti champion, winning the coveted Heiva festival.
 If he’s not available or busy with 4X4 tours into the Papenoo Valley, contact Aito Rando – a father-and-son company specializing in group hikes throughout Tahiti Nui and Tahiti Iti.
 For up-to-date information about hiking in Tahiti, check out Tahiti Rando and their Facebook Page.

 When you picture Tahiti, you probably imagine giant mountains stretching high into the clouds covered with lush tropical rainforests.
-If you hike Mount Aorai, the third highest peak in Tahiti (2066m) – this image will become a reality!
+If you hike Mount Aorai, the third-highest peak in Tahiti (2066m) – this image will become a reality!
 It’s one of the most challenging, demanding, and dangerous hikes in the South Pacific – but also one of the most rewarding.
-Here’s a good resource to help you out.

 Safety first: